 You need to take these factors into account when making your revenue projections.

-As a customer base shifts, that can change a business’ sales and revenue.
+As a customer base shifts, a business’s sales and revenue can change.
 For example, if your customers shift from one geographical location to another, you’ll need to account for that shift in your forecasts.

 Competitors can have a huge impact on your revenue.
 You must keep a close watch on what your competitors are doing and account for that in your revenue forecasts.

 Consumer behavior is constantly evolving, driven mostly by technological changes and how we interact with the world around us.
 Businesses need to plan for revenue changes as people change how they shop.

 Considering economic trends is essential when making revenue predictions.

 For example, if an economy is doing well, consumers will buy your goods and services, and you can expect more sales and revenue increases.
 While in a recession economy, there will be fewer sales, lowering your revenue.